 Just tap MyLCN+ to save it to your account

 Emma Ridley is the associate director, attorney recruitment and development international at the London office of Kirkland & Ellis.
-She has been at the firm for four and a half years.
+She has been at the firm for five and a half years.